Loading...

 Top to Bottom and Left to Right stacks separate their children using the Stack Spacing property.
 For more information, see the Stack Spacing page.

-If the red rectangle's X Origin is changed to Right, then its right side will align with the right side of the blue rectangle, resulting in the red overlapping the blue completely.
-In this case the stacking is essentially cancelled out by the X Origin.
+If the red rectangle's X Origin is changed to Right, then its right side aligns with the right side of the blue rectangle, resulting in the red overlapping the blue completely.
+In this case the red rectangle's stacking is essentially cancelled out by the X Origin.

 This overlapping may not be desirable, so keep this in mind when changing a stacked child's origin.